lflanagin/Dinosaur-island/README.md

 * Directory structure designed to help manage large projects.
 * 3D player template based on Godot's first person shooter template (more about this in further lessons)
 * Test ground "level"
-* Attract screen to play behind main menu
+* Attract screen to play behind main menu.

 ### Using this repository